Moses Rogers: The Savannah

 The hybrid sail-steam vessel had its paddlewheels, upper works, masts, and rigging erected by spring 1819, and underwent sea trials in New York Bay in March 1819.
 Working quickly, the Savannah Steamship Co. financed the hybrid vessel's deadhead trip southward from Greater New York to her home port, starting March 28, 1819.
 The log shows no passengers or cargo were on board, and it is conjectured that despite Rogers' command experience New York City shippers were boycotting the pioneering vessel.
 With publicity in mind, Rogers and his empty boat showed up in Savannah at a time that coincided with a publicized visit to the Georgia port city of U.S. President James Monroe.
 Captain Rogers offered to take the President and his personal staff on an excursion cruise through Savannah Harbor.
 The presidential outing, from Savannah to Tybee Island Light and return, took place on May 11, 1819, and Rogers promptly turned his vessel's bow towards England.
 Following unsuccessful attempts to rustle up passengers or a cargo, the captain and crew left Savannah on May 22, the date later celebrated as United States National Maritime Day.
 In place of a cargo, the vessel was weighed down with 75 tons of coal and 25 cords of wood.
 One of the chief responsibilities of Captain Rogers and his sailing master, cousin Stevens Rogers, was to trade off when the vessel would have steam up as opposed to moving under canvas.
 The vessel's fuel load and its engine's rate of consumption would allow only about 80 hours of time under steam.

 On June 20, 1819, Rogers brought the Savannah into harbor at Liverpool.
-The was the first voyage by a steam-powered hybrid vessel across the Atlantic Ocean; but of Captain Rogers' 707-hour voyage, only 80 hours had been under steam.
+This was the first voyage by a steam-powered hybrid vessel across the Atlantic Ocean; but of Captain Rogers' 707-hour voyage, only 80 hours had been under steam.
 Word followed the pioneering vessel across the Atlantic that Savannah Steamship Company's money was running out, and the captain bought more coal and ordered the vessel to proceed across the North Sea and up the Baltic to show her to potential buyers in Sweden and in Russia.
 From July through October 1819, Rogers and his vessel called at the ports of Stockholm, St. Petersburg, and Copenhagen.
 Captain Rogers's offers-to-sell were heard, and he exchanged visits with high-ranking members of the courts of Sweden and Russia, but neither nation bought the vessel.
 Captain Rogers and his crew brought the Savannah back to North America under sail in late 1819, and the captain and his boat were both paid off.